nchandrashekar79/csbank/README.md

 - [ ] Task 23: Add scheduler
 - [ ] Task 24: Add Spring batch
 - [ ] Task 25: Add cache redis or any other
+- [x] Task 26: Validation for post method object
+- [x] Task 27: list of object save in database